-Body alignment matters for building bone density.
-Your skeleton requires full-weight bearing in order to maximize bone density, meaning our alignment needs to be vertical.
+Your skeleton requires full-weight bearing in order to maximize bone density, meaning your alignment needs to be vertical.
 Daily habits, like excessive amounts of time spent sitting in chairs, alter our alignment.
 Bone density is impacted by shoe choices, walking mechanics, and the types of exercises we choose to do.
 For example, wearing a heeled shoe forces the pelvis to push forward changing the way our feet, knees, and hips bear the weight of our torso.
 For every one degree of heel that is worn, there is one degree of spine, hip, and knee joint reaction (have we convinced everyone to ditch the heels yet?!).
-Standing with the pelvis pushed forward or our trunk leaning forward changes the weight-bearing forces to the bones.
+Standing with the pelvis pushed forward or your trunk leaning forward changes the weight-bearing forces to the bones.

-Start building bone density today by working on body alignment, exploring different footwear options, and getting more walking into your day.
+Start building bone density today by exploring body alignment, different footwear options, and getting more walking into your day.
 We suggest starting with stretching, most importantly the calf stretch, and seeing a trained professional to assist you with walking mechanics and footwear choices.
-It is never too late or too early to start!
+And remember, it's never too late or too early to start!

 Based on our years of experience in helping our clients reach their health goals through better movement, we compiled this list of our top 10 tools for starting a movement practice.
 Get your free copy today and sign up for our newsletter!